browserengineering/book/book/animations.md

 the result to the screen by applying an appropriate sequence of visual effects.

-Two paint chunks in the flat list can be put into the same composited layer if they are:

-* adjacent in paint order,^[Otherwise, overlapping content wouldn't draw correctly.] and

-* have the exact same set of animating ancestor effects.^[Otherwise the animations would end up applying to the wrong paint commands.]
+Two paint chunks in the flat list can be put into the same composited layer if they have the exact same set of animating ancestor effects.
+(Otherwise the animations would end up applying to the wrong paint commands.)

-Notice that, to satisfy these constraints, we could just put each paint command in its own composited layer.
+To satisfy this constraint, we *could* just put each paint command in its own composited layer.
 But of course, that would result in a huge number of surfaces, and most likely exhaust the computer's GPU memory.
 So the goal of the *compositing algorithm* is to come up with a way to pack paint chunks into